candicei/MATLAB-ElT/README.md

-# Electrical Impedance Tomography (EIT) using Green's Functions
+# Electrical Impedance Tomography (EIT) with Green's Functions
-This project is to learn an application of applying Green's Functions towards Electrical Impedance Tomography (EIT) to image a tumour in a circular region using MATLAB.
+This project is to learn an application of applying Green's Functions towards Electrical Impedance Tomography (EIT) to image a simulated tumour in a circular region using MATLAB.
+This is part of a project course from the University of British Columbia.

 <a name = "gif"></a>
 **See the resulting EIT scan as a gif!**